pirhana97/pirhana97/README.md

 # 💫 About Me:
-👋 Hi, I’m @pirhana97<br>👀 I’m interested in software development technology, especially languages in .NET framework.
+👋 Hi, I’m Priyanka<br>👀 I’m interested in software development technology, especially languages in .NET framework.
 In my free time, off my work, I work in side projects of AI/ML using Python<br>🌱 I’m currently learning about Docker, Kubernetes and micro services<br>💞️ I’m looking to collaborate on various open source projects based on software development and Data analytics<br>📫 How to reach me LinkedIn : www.linkedin.com/in/priyanka-ghosh-340632169, Website : https://www.softwareninjaneer-priyanka.com/

 ## 🌐 Socials: